Lanceflare Photoblog

 Day 6 - January 4th

-Without realising it, and being a bit hesitant at which target to shoot, we were soon surrounding by maybe fifty or so large raptors, including the iconic White-tailed eagle and the star of Hokkaido, the Steller's sea eagle.
+Without realising it, and being a bit hesitant at which target to shoot, we were soon surrounded by maybe fifty or so large raptors, including the iconic White-tailed eagle and the star of Hokkaido, the Steller's sea eagle.

 After an hour of action, with the food now being scarce and spread wide on the ice, more and more eagles landed on the lake, mostly in a few groups, still looking and quarrelling for scraps, but a few lone ones were walking at the edge, patrolling the ice to check for maybe larger, forgotten fish too.
-Where there was competition, some eagles gliding to the surface to pick up food were sometimes sliding and skidding on the slippery surface, some able to pick it up and fly away, some becoming a bit clumsy and losing control, profiting a more agile eagle to come sweep away the prized fish.
+Where there was competition, some eagles gliding to the surface to pick up food were sometimes sliding and skidding on the slippery surface, some able to pick it up and fly away, some becoming a bit clumsy and losing control, allowing a more agile eagle to come sweep away the prized fish.

 I checked my camera shots, and was very, very grateful to have captured the beautiful fox on a few images.

-We spent a little bit more time at the lake, as some eagles were now flying out in great numbers, making a pass quite close to our position, before heading out, to sea maybe, and towards the forest.
+We spent a little bit more time at the lake, as some eagles were now flying out in great numbers, making a pass quite close to our position, before heading out to sea, maybe, and towards the forest.
 Such magnificent creatures, truly... but it was time to move on.
-We quickly checked out, jumped back into the van and drove a mere 30 minutes away to our next birding spot.
-There, at the edge of a patch of forest and well maintained chalets, would be our chance to take photos of some very little birds, indeed.
+We quickly checked out, jumped back into the van, and drove a mere 30 minutes away to our next birding spot.
+There, at the edge of a patch of forest and well-maintained chalets, would be our chance to take photos of some very little birds, indeed.

 We setup our gear in a kind of garden at the back of the cabins, where guests were staying I guess, while admiring the barren beauty of the landscape we had just drive thru: snowy white plains bordered on all sides by large forests, cut here and there by small roads, and swept by a wind sending sheets of loose ice crystals and show gliding on the road and disappearing in the trees.
 It was cold, to put it bluntly.